ethan-yxchen/fsfsf/README.md

 FSFSF is built on two ideas: Disjunction of Conjunction of Minhash (DC-Minhash) and File Fragment Clone Search (FFCS).

-DC-Minhash provides a scalable, sort-and-groupby style clustering or pre-clustering algorithm.
-Sort-and-groupby approach is O(n log n) to the size of collection, and this is better then many clustering algorithms which requires all-pair distance, of O(n log n).
+DC-Minhash provides a **scalable, sort-and-groupby style clustering** or pre-clustering algorithm.
+Sort-and-groupby approach is O(n log n) to the size of collection, and this is **substantially faster then many clustering algorithms which requires O(n^2) all-pair distance**.

 The vanila version of MinHash is a locality sensitiity hashing that use hamming distance among fix-size MinHash of as an estimater of Jaccard distance among sets.
 You still need to compute the distances when use.
 The first work which use the sort-and-groupby approach on MinHash is described in Cohen et al. (2001).